Vemund1999/reddit_clone/README.md

 Make a database in mysql with the correct database_name.

-Also make sure to specify at what path you want the to be saved at.
+Also make sure to specify at what path you want images to be saved at.

 Run the file